d3ward/ntp/README.md

 *Mobile first New Tab Page.Feature rich and higly customizable.*

-You can this NTP online from any browser ( Desktop/Mobile) at https://d3ward.github.io/ntp/local_ntp This project is bundled in Kiwi Browser ( Android )
+You can use this NTP online from any browser ( Desktop/Mobile ) at https://d3ward.github.io/ntp/local_ntp

+Also there is a special version with service workers [PWA Next NTP](https://nextntp.glitch.me/)

+This project is bundled in [Kiwi Browser](https://kiwibrowser.com/) ( Android ) available at 'chrome-search://local-ntp/new-ntp.html'

 The  original ntp  was made up of two part:
  - A list of most visited websites, ordered on a grid of tiles